 This belief isn’t true; there are plenty of things to do in Baltimore, especially in the areas of food and sightseeing.
 Everyone who comes to Baltimore has to at least try a crab cake with Old Bay Seasoning, one of the city’s signature items.
 There’s also the National Aquarium in the Inner Harbor, which often has deals on admission prices along with a variety of sea life to view, ranging from penguins to stingrays.
 There are also numerous city tours and walking trails downtown that make you feel as though you’re a local.

 This statement is absolutely false.
 Have you ever heard of Mo’Nique the female comedian?
-She grew up in Baltimore, more specifically the Catonsville area.
+She grew up in Baltimore.
 How about Jada Pinkett Smith?
 Ever heard of her?
 She attended the Baltimore School of the Arts along with slain rapper Tupac Shakur.
 Baltimore has produced some heavy-hitters and significant people who have gone on to further their legacy and career to what it is today.
 These individuals are not only famous, but they are also etched in stone in Baltimore history.

 The Inner Harbor of Baltimore is extremely popular; however, it isn’t the only “must-see” tourist attraction.
 Sure, there are multiple restaurants, bakeries, and local shops located in that specific area, but Baltimore has much more to offer outside the immediate Inner Harbor area, including the Reginald F. Lewis Museum.

 Baltimore, in fact, does have legitimate sports teams, including one football team and one baseball team.
 The Baltimore Ravens are the official football team of the city and have brought home two Super Bowl championships: one in 2001 and the other in 2013.
 There is also an official baseball team, the Baltimore Orioles, who won the World Series in 1966, 1970, and 1983.